 We encourage and respect pupil voice.
 We have a School Council which meets regularly and makes recommendations and undertakes work to improve our school.
 All classes use circle time to make sure children have opportunities to raise concerns and voice opinions.
 Children's opinions are regularly sought through questionnaires and discussions.
-There is also a 'Kindness' and 'Worry' box in classrooms where children can share their concerns or comments.
+There is also a 'Kindness' and 'My Voice" box in classrooms where children can share their concerns or comments.
+Furthermore, we use Zones of Regulations in each class where teachers regularly check in with the pupils and discuss their feelings and emotions, suggesting various strategies, helping them self-regulate.
 The Senior Leadership team carefully look at PASS data (Pupil Attitudes to Self and School) to get an overall sense of pupil happiness at school and act on the results.